spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/best-practices/index.md

 set up, any pipeline that deploys or updates a manifest will have your fully hydrated manifest recorded.

-## Version Your ConfigMaps and Secrets
+## Version your ConfigMaps and Secrets

 Anytime Spinnaker deploys a ConfigMap or Secret, it appends a version to its name.
 If that exact ConfigMap or secret is already running in the cluster,